LiamCashmore/Guitai/README.md

 # Guitai
-Guitar theory app, shows guitar chords and thier qualities mapped out on the fret board, along with ai assistant to explain the theory behind the chord displayed, and other theory questions.
+Guitar theory app, shows guitar chords / scales and thier qualities mapped out on the fret board, along with ai to explain the theory behind the chord displayed, and other theory questions.